-The responsibility of the advice service was then taken over by the newly formed department of Housing and Community Services and staff numbers increased over time.
+The responsibility of the advice service was then taken over by the newly formed department of Housing and Community Services and as demand grew over time so did staff numbers.

-In more recent times Lottery funded projects like MoneyWise Haringey and Crutch Haringey have seen our offer broaden to practical solutions for local residents living in financial hardship.
+In more recent times Lottery funded projects like MoneyWise Haringey and Crutch Haringey have seen the offer broaden to providing more practical solutions to local residents living in financial hardship.